thedivtagguy/teaching/src/content/web2025/slides/day-1-the-old-web.md

 - Oversee developer implementation.
 - "Stay in your lane."

+ It positions the designer as someone who creates a static blueprint, which is then handed over to a developer to be "executed."<!--element class='fragment'-->

+notes: This "stay in your lane" mentality creates a gap.
+A gap in understanding, a gap in communication, and most importantly, a gap in creative potential.

 ---

 ### But what if you want more?

-- Understand what's possible before you design
+- Understand what's possible with the technology _before_ you start designing?
-- Communicate better with developers
+- Communicate more effectively with developers because you speak a bit of their language?
-- Making your own weird experimental thing
+- Making your own weird experimental thing because _you_ want to?

 ---

 ### Staying in your lane is alright

 But sometimes you might want to cross the street.

 ---